Kneelawk/GraphLib/README.md

 Sometimes a server crash can cause a block-graph to get saved without any block-nodes in it.
 These empty graphs can clutter up your save file.
 This command removes these empty graphs.

+### `/graphlib <universe> rebuildchunks <from> <to>`

+Sometimes a server crash can cause only graphs or only chunk-indexes to be saved but not the other, meaning that the index used to look up which graphs are in which positions could be out of date.
+This command rebuilds that index for the given chunks.

+**Note: the command arguments `<from>` and `<to>` are block-positions, not chunk positions.
+Running this command for one block in a 16x16x16 chunk section should fix the entire chunk section.**

 ## Depending on GraphLib

 GraphLib can be added to a gradle project's dependencies like such: